wakkihaya/neurotechjp/src/md/en/blog/10-major-types-of-neurotech.md

 2. **MEG (MagnetoEncephaloGraphy)**

-   MEG is a functional neurotechnology that maps brain activity by recording the magnetic field produced by naturally occurring electrical currents in the brain using a highly sensitive magnetometer.
+   MEG is a functional nervous technology that maps brain activity by recording the magnetic field produced by naturally occurring electrical currents in the brain using a highly sensitive magnetometer.

    While EEG detects the electrical activity produced by neural excitation, MEG captures the magnetic field produced by neural activity; MEG measurements are usually performed in a shielded chamber so that external magnetic fields do not interfere with the data recording.